-Revenues for services are recognized at a point in time, when services are rendered, being when the Company has objective evidence that all criteria for acceptance of the service have been satisfied.
+Revenue for services is recognized at a point in time, when services are rendered, being when the Company has objective evidence that all criteria for acceptance of the service have been satisfied.
 A receivable is recognized at that time because payment of the consideration is unconditional, being based only on the passage of time.
 Revenues are recognized over a period of time for annual advertising contracts beginning when the advert is initially published.
 Consideration received for the unelapsed period beyond the statement of financial position date is recorded as deferred revenue because the performance obligation has not yet been satisfied.
-At November 30, 2023, there are no unfulfilled performance obligations extending beyond a year for which the Company has not collected funds or deposits.
+At February 29, 2024, there are no unfulfilled performance obligations extending beyond a year for which the Company has not collected funds or deposits.

-FOR THE PERIOD ENDED NOVEMBER 30, 2023 (Expressed in Canadian Dollars)
+FOR THE PERIOD ENDED FEBRUARY 29, 2024 (Expressed in Canadian Dollars)

-3. SIGNIFICANT ACCOUNTING POLICIES (Continued)
+3. SIGNIFICANT ACCOUNTING POLICIES (continued)